AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2024.rst

   research.
 There is no right or wrong way of doing this, but please submit a python script/notebook that we are eventually able to run and test on our local computers.

-These 5 (or more) documents should be sent before 31/December/2023 23:59CET to scip@aalto.fi.
+These 5 (or more) documents should be sent before 30/November/2024 23:59CET to scip@aalto.fi.
-If the evaluation criteria are met for each of the 5 (or more) documents, you will receive a certificate by mid January 2023.
+If the evaluation criteria are met for each of the 5 (or more) documents, you will receive a certificate by end of December 2024.
 Please note that we do not track course attendance and if you missed one session, recordings will be available on Twitch immediately after the streaming ends.

-NEW!
-Credit fast track: if you submit your homework by 17/November/2023 23:59CET, you get the credit/certificate before 30/Nov.
-If you submit after the 17/Nov deadline, your credit/certificate will be processed in January (see previous paragraph).

 **Additional course info at:** scip -at- aalto.fi